 - Lewis University has achieved arboretum status at its main campus in Romeoville.
 The University received this award by achieving certain standards of professional practices deemed important for arboretum and botanic gardens.
 Lewis University is a veritable arboretum with more than 2,400 trees in addition to wooded areas.

 The 410-acre campus features more than 140 varieties of trees.
 Visitors to campus may take a Tree Walk utilizing a map labeling each variety by location.
-Maps are available in the main lobby of the Learning Resource Center.

 If you’d like to visit the campus online, take our virtual tour.

 - The Philip Lynch Theatre is located in the Oremus Fine Arts Center on the main campus.
 The Philip Lynch Theatre season runs from July to April each year.
 Musical and non-musical performances by faculty, staff and students occur throughout the season.
 Box office hours are Monday through Friday, 1:00 - 4:30 p.m.

 The box office opens one hour before scheduled performances.
 Ticket prices generally range from $10-12 with discounts for seniors.
 Reservations are recommended for all performances.
 Tickets can be purchased online at https://lewisu.edu/academics/theatre/plt-tix.htm Patrons may mail in a check or visit the box office during regular hours.
 Box office: (815) 836-5500.

 - Join the Lewis Flyers for outstanding athletic competition in facilities that include an indoor track and fieldhouse, an 8-lane collegiate size swimming pool, softball, baseball and soccer fields, tennis courts, and a new outdoor, NCAA-certified 9-lane track.